mnemonic-no/provreq-mcmc/README.md

 This is a repository for collaboration on a research project.
 The state of the code constantly change during the project.
 The code should not be used unless clearly marked as ready for production.

-Questions regarding the code can be directed at mss_r_d@mnemonic.no
+Questions regarding the code can be directed at opensource@mnemonic.no

 ## License